enthal/chitchat/README.md

 # chitchat
-A simple chat server made with angularjs, socket.io, coffeescript, nodejs, redis, and love.
+A simple chat server made with angularjs, socket.io, coffeescript, nodejs, redis, and ॐ.

 ## Up and running